 As we look out over the valley, we see that out trail appears to be headed down to the river.
 The trail looks steep and not so well maintained as some of the more traveled paths.
 There’s even a sign warning us to watch our step.
 Apparently there are some loose rocks.

 As we get closer we can see that there are people being baptized.
 And we begin to discuss the meaning of baptism.
 Lots of opinions are offered.
 The consensus is that Baptism is a very interesting Sacrament.
 There is in some way, an imparting of Grace; however, this is a bit obscure.
 Opinions vary here, but obviously, something does happen during Baptism.
 Most of us know what our denomination says about baptism, but few of us really understand it.
 Some would say that it is through Baptism that we are ‘washed of our sins’ or that we are ‘incorporated into the body of Christ’ or that we are ‘buried and risen with Christ’ or even that we are saved and cleansed through Baptism.
 But, when pressed hard, these same people admit that these things are not accomplished by Baptism, but by our acceptance of Jesus’ death and resurrection.
 Some of the more scholarly of us note that Augustine and Thomas Aquinas and many other saints of the Church taught this: we are saved by faith.
 We all agree that Baptism is a Sacrament.
-When the Great Commission of Matthew 28 is mentioned, we all seem forced to agree that you don’t have to be an ordained preacher or priest, just a Christian, to baptize someone.
-But not everyone agrees with this.
+When the Great Commission of Matthew 28 is mentioned, we all agree that you don’t have to be an ordained preacher or priest, just a Christian, to baptize someone.
+But not everyone agrees.
 One person is sure that Baptism is an adoption ceremony.
 Even though some are fairly certain of their opinion, others seem skeptical.
 Perhaps it’s just because it’s the first day, but while no one seems to have a satisfactory answer.
 Even so, everyone does seem willing to listen respectfully to the opinions and beliefs of others.